 Semiconductor manufacturing is a complex endeavor.
 It relies on the cooperation of globally distributed supply chain participants, including design houses, fabrication facilities, equipment manufacturers, material suppliers, and assembly and testing facilities.
-Together, they must work closely to produce semiconductor chips that meet the performance, quality, and security requirements of myriad industries, including automotive, communications, and more.
+Together, they must work closely to produce chips that meet the performance, quality, and security requirements of myriad industries.

-To produce high-quality, high-yielding chips, these companies often need to securely exchange data with the supply chain participants.
+To produce high-quality, high-yielding chips, these companies often need to securely exchange data with the supply chain partners, including sub-tier partners.
 Moreover, there is a need to enable end-to-end traceability spanning all the participants in the supply chain:

 - To ensure the safety of critical infrastructure